Kerbas-ad-astra/HGR-Community-Fixes/README.md

 	- If you have a life support addon installed (ECLSS, IFILS, Ioncross, Snacks!, TAC-LS, or USI-LS), the Garlic, Daikon, and Edamame service modules will include some extra supplies.
 	- Even if you don't have those mods, the Garlic pod has SAS level 3, to help with docking.
 - A fully-staffed Pumpkin pod or suitably-staffed Leek laboratory can be used to provide control of probes.
 (With one hop.)
-- Engine patches for the SoyJuice descent modules and service module.
-If you have the latest version of Landertron (0.11+), the engines can be set to automatically fire just before landing, just like the Soyuz.
+- Engine patches for the SoyJuice service module.
 If BahamutoD's Animated Engines or Nertea's Deployable Engines is installed, the Edamame service module's engine cover will automatically respond to the activation and deactivation of the engine.
 - Support for Community Tech Tree.
 - WindowShine reflections for the solar panels (getting shiny windows requires modifications to the textures themselves, which is not in my expertise).